joggrdocs/agents.md/README.md

 Below are some examples of repositories using the `joggr/agents.md` standard:

-- [viteval](https://github.com/viteval/viteval) - A framework for evaluating LLMs using TypeScript powered by Vitest
+- [viteval](https://github.com/viteval/viteval/blob/main/AGENTS.md) - A framework for evaluating LLMs using TypeScript powered by Vitest
+- [VoltAgent](https://github.com/VoltAgent/voltagent/blob/main/AGENTS.md) - A TypeScript framework for building AI Agents

 ## The Standard